TeaZea/codespaces-locallibrary/README.txt

 Things I added:
 """'Language Model Challenge'"""
-    # Added a row to show what language the book was written in
+    # Added a model.Language, with a row in the model.Books.

+admin
+111I111I1
 ---

 Step-by-Step Setup Notes